natrennalls/Kastel-Compendium/src/site/notes/Kastel Compendium/Character Questionnaire.md

 > - [ ] What are your hobbies when they are not adventuring or training?
 > - [ ] What would you do if you had insomnia and had to find something to do to amuse yourself?
 > - [ ] What do you do for relaxation?
 What things do they do for enjoyment?
 What interests do you have?
-> - [ ] How do you normally dress, when not in your adventuring gear?
-> - [ ] Do you like to dress up or down to relax?
 > - [ ] Do you have a look or style?
 If so, describe it.
-> - [ ] What do you normally wear in bed at home?
-> - [ ] What do you normally wear in bed while adventuring?
 > - [ ] Do you wear any identifiable jewelry?
 > - [ ] Where do you normally put your weapons, magic items, or other valuables when you are sleeping?
 > - [ ] What morning or evening routines do you normally have?
 > - [ ] Do these change when you is adventuring?
 > - [ ] What pastime (that you participate in regularly) gives you the most enjoyment?
 > - [ ] What pastime (that you participate in regularly) gives you the least enjoyment?
-> - [ ] Do you read the newspaper?
-> - [ ] If so, which sections and how often?
-> - [ ] What is his/ her routine
 > - [ ] Travel: How do you get around locally?
 > - [ ] What is your idea of a good evening's entertainment?
 > - [ ] Do you get seasick, airsick, motion sick (auto or animal)?
 > - [ ] Do you like riding animals?
 > - [ ] Any fears in traveling?
 > - [ ] What sorts of general belongings or equipment do you take when traveling?
-> - [ ] What are your hangout places?
-> - [ ] Do you go to a bar after work?
-> - [ ] Do you play pool?
-> - [ ] Do you go dancing?
-Who goes with you?
 > - [ ] What do you read?
 Scientific textbooks, historical novels, myths and legends, maps, cookbooks, romances, news magazines, science fiction, fantasy, horror, the newspaper, short stories?
 > - [ ] What music do you like?
 > - [ ] Do you have a favorite artist, band or bard?
 > - [ ] Will you listen to or sing the same songs over and over, or does it drive you nuts when people do that?
-> - [ ] How do you exercise?
-Work out at the gym, walks in the morning, run marathons, play sports, couch potato?
 > - [ ] Where do you live?
 > - [ ] Do you rent or own?
 > - [ ] Apartment, house or castle?